whiteflang/Project_Microfrontends_Mrcinema/README.md

 _This project aims to implement the microfrontend architecture, which facilitates the seamless integration of different technologies within a unified solution.
 Specifically, Angular and React will be leveraged to achieve this objective._

-## Documentation used for this projec. 📋
+## Official documentation used for this project. 📋

 * [Angular CLI](https://angular.io/cli).
 + [angular-architects/module-federation](https://www.npmjs.com/package/@angular-architects/module-federation).
 - [The Microfrontend Revolution: Module Federation with Angular](https://www-angulararchitects-io.translate.goog/aktuelles/the-microfrontend-revolution-part-2-module-federation-with-angular/?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=es-419)

 ## Pre-requisites: 🤌
-- node and npm
+- node.js and npm
 - Angular CLI 12 or higher (13, 14, 15, 16)

 install dependency

 ```
-npm install
 npm install -g @angular/cli
 ```
-# create the skeleton for a module federetion config.  	🦴 	🦴
+# Create the skeleton for a module federetion config.  	🦴 	🦴

 For the Host application we use the CLI to generate an Angular Project with minimal configuration called _container_ with the following command:

 ```
 ng new --minimal --skip-git --routing container
 ```

 then, a Remote application should be generated with minimal configuration to create a second Angular project called _narketing_ with the following command:

 ```
 ng new --minimal --skip-git --routing marketing
 ```
-# 1.implementation of the dependency @angular-architects/module-federation. 🎬
+## 1.implementation of the dependency @angular-architects/module-federation. 🎬

 _The "@angular-architects/module-federation" dependency is a package provided by Angular Architects that simplifies the configuration of module federation in Angular applications._